jaz303/taylor/README.md

 ## <a name='overview'></a>Overview

 Taylor is an __experimental__ package manager and build tool for Apple's Swift programming language, developed to explore the possibilities for growing a module ecosystem around the language.
-It's similar to tools like `npm` and `lein`.
+It borrows elements from similar tools like `npm`, `lein` and `bundler`.

 So far, `taylor` supports: